elliotec/elliotec.com/source/posts/2015-02-20-modules-and-monoliths.html.markdown

 much time to configure that shipping a product is arduous.
-(If you like the idea of developing entirely in one language, I recommend looking into Clojure and Luminus which is fast and expressive and uses some awesome truly full-stack patterns.)
+(If you like the idea of developing entirely in one language, I recommend looking into Clojure and Luminus which is fast and expressive and uses some awesome truly full-stack patterns).

+Ember is an outlier here, and deserves credit for taking a lot of the good ideas Rails popularized and put it in a JS framework with an amazing CLI tool.
+But unfortunately they don't have marketing expert giants like Facebook (for React) or Google (for Angular) pushing the Ember framework, so naturally it gets pushed aside.

-Stuff like Yeoman eases the pain a little bit sometimes, but the fragmentation of the community and the fiasco that has become of the JavaScript framework/library/ world. their accessibility and often require that one be an expert in JavaScript in order to properly implement.
+Stuff like Ember and Yeoman ease the pain a little bit sometimes, but the fragmentation of the community and the dramatic fiasco that has become of the JavaScript framework/library/etc world is becoming a defining characteristic of the community.
+These frameworks inaccessibility often require that one be an expert just in JavaScript in order to properly implement.
 Why?

+Full stack development is really just combining the concepts of "standing on the shoulders of giants" and "strategic laziness."
+We take what we've learned from the past, and use it to strategically avoid decisions that have already been made and proven by people smarter than us.

 ## Effort For its Own Sake